sertansenturk/ahenkidentifier/README.md

 Issues
 -------
-The "Bolahenk Nısfiye" ahenk, which is an octave higher than the default ahenk ("Bolahenk"), is omitted.
+The "Bolahenk Nısfiye" ahenk, which is an octave higher than the default ahenk ("Bolahenk").
 Automatic identification of this ahenk requires the instrument being performed in solo performances.
 It is also ambiguous to distinguish it from "Bolahenk" in multi-instrument recordings.
+Therefore this ahenk is omitted.

 Authors
 -------